cortical-iv/image_tester/readme.md

 That is from here:
 http://www.dsm.fordham.edu/pipermail/programming-c++/2015-August/000019.html

-Nice to see the professor showing so much grit with the code. :)
+Nice to see the professor showing so much grit to get his code working :)

 The image opens fine from cmake, or when I open it using FLTK's pixmap_browser example (which you can find in  fltk/build/bin/examples).
 So it isn't a problem with the image.
-It is probably a problem with the fact that I built FLTK using cmake, and my system doesn't like to build things from the command line now.
-But I'm frankly not sure, because cmake just builds a makefile after all!
+The fact that it works when I use cmake, which just makes another `Makefile`, suggests there is some weird and tough to track down bug going on here.
+Maybe it is important that I generated my FLTK build using cmake.
+Not sure.

 ### Build from command line